hd719/devops/Docker-101.md

 - `docker kill <id>`: kill the running container (runs SIGKILL, means you have to shut down right now and no additional work)
 - If `docker stop` does not work within 10 seconds it will automatically run `docker kill`

-## Video 9: Multicommand Containers
+## Video 9: Multi Command Containers

 ## Video 10: Executing Commands in Running Containers